abage26/sosh-share-buttons-wp-plugin/README.md

-# SOSH WP SOCIAL SHARE
+# SOSH SHARE BUTTONS

 ## Description
-SOSH WP SOCIAL SHARE is a wordpress plugin that adds to pages, share buttons for social networks.
+SOSH SHARE BUTTONS is a wordpress plugin that adds to pages, share buttons for social networks.

 ## Features
 Add to some pages of your choice the buttons of social networks.